Rhymlore/htcondor-web/_news/Condor_Week_2005.md

 layout: news
 ---

 We recently held our annual Condor Week conference.
-A                survey for attendees, photos, and presentations are                 <a href="CondorWeek2005">                now all available</a> for your perusal.
+A                survey for attendees, photos, and presentations are                 [                now all available] (Archived Url: 'CondorWeek2005') for your perusal.